luispinadev/react-modal-HOC/README.md

 Depending on the options, this can output a traditional modal popup with backdrop (using the provided default styles), or just add a 'deferred click' like behaviour to trigger a callback on click outside of the component, without changing the component's style.
+The default styles are implemented with stylus (an indentation based SASS like CSS pre processor) and included with 'require' in this example.

 Options: